 It may not look like much, but commercial dog food is designed to meet all of a dog’s nutritional needs.
 Most products have meat, grains, vegetables, fruit, and vitamins.
 The American College of Veterinary Nutrition says commercial foods are safe and healthful options for feeding pets.

 Be sure to pick the food that’s right for your dog’s stage of life -- puppy, pregnant or nursing, or adult.
+There are also foods that are approved for all stages.

 Check the package for a statement from the Association of American Feed Control Officials (AAFCO) that the food is “complete and balanced.”
 “Complete” means the food has all the nutrients that dogs of that life stage require, and “balanced” means the nutrients are in the correct ratios.